googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

    description.
 By convention in this project, the assignee of the pull request will be the maintainer who will merge it once it is approved.
 If you are a maintainer of the project, typically you should assign the pull request to yourself.

+1. Ensure that the GitHub checks are passing.